 - Lack of pricing dynamics

-You can choose between the free version or the paid one.
+You can choose between the free version or the paid ones.
 The only difference is the paid version is equipped with tech support and “fail-safe” aka kill switch.

-The cost of the paid service is $10 per month.
-Yet monthly subscription is the only option, and we are don’t support this type of approach at all.
+The cost of the paid service is $4.74 per month.
+Yet this is only with an annual subscription, if you choose the monthly option, you would pay $7/mo.
 It’s not a good investment if you consider premium providers like NordVPN have 1-3 year subscriptions plans for as cheap as $2.99 / mo.